Color: Black/White-Hyper Cobalt-Hyper Punch

 The Lunareclipse 4 has much more night time reflectivity as compared to the Glide.
 The tongue label is reflective, and so are the swooshes on inner and outer sides.

 Given that these shoes ride very differently, who should be buying them?
 The Lunarglide 6 is stabler of the lot, and $30 cheaper, while offering good levels of cushioning.
 The Lunareclipse 4 is softer, and has a more comfortable upper.
-The latter is the shoe to buy if you liked the ride of the now defunct Lunarglide 4 and 5, while wishing the upper(and ride) was a mite more plusher.
+The latter is the shoe to buy if you liked the ride of the now discontinued Lunarglide 4 and 5, while wishing the upper(and ride) was a mite more plusher.